saurvs/astro-rust/README.md

  Moreover, the [MIT license](https://github.com/saurvs/astro-rust/blob/master/LICENSE.md) adopted here is as liberal as open source licenses get, with the permission to do pretty much anything imaginable as long as due credit is given to the original authors(s), and the same license is passed along to derived works.

- Most of the algorithms implemented in this library are those described in the book *Astronomical Algorithms by Jean Meeus*, which includes things like planetary, solar and lunar positioning, corrections of precession, nutation, parallax, and aberration, times of conjunctions, elongations, and oppositions, calculating physical ephemeris of Mars, Jupiter, Saturn and the Moon,finding position angles, illuminated fractions, and visual magnitudes, and much more.
+ Most of the algorithms implemented in this library are those described in the book *Astronomical Algorithms by Jean Meeus*, which includes things like planetary, solar and lunar positioning, corrections of precession, nutation, parallax, and aberration, times of conjunctions, elongations, and oppositions, calculating physical ephemeris of Mars, Jupiter, Saturn and the Moon, finding position angles, illuminated fractions, and visual magnitudes, and much more.
 Even Pluto gets a chapter.

  However, the 2nd edition of the book was published in 1998, with only corrections for typos published since.
-And so, some of the algorithms (and physical constants) used in the book may differ from those used in this library, in favour of those which were adopted by NASA and the IAU in recent times.
+And so, some of the algorithms (and physical constants) used in the book may differ from those used in this library, in favour of those which were adopted by NASA and the IAU recently.

 For information related to the programming aspects of this library, such as on the modules and functions available, see the [Rust API Documentation](https://saurvs.github.io/astro-rust/).